Piedmont (train)

-The Piedmont (also known as the Piedmont Service) is a regional passenger train operated by Amtrak and the North Carolina Department of Transportation (NCDOT), running three round-trips daily between Raleigh and Charlotte, North Carolina.
+The Piedmont (also known as the Piedmont Service) is a regional passenger train operated by Amtrak and the North Carolina Department of Transportation (NCDOT), running four round trips daily between Raleigh and Charlotte, North Carolina.
 It is a sister train to the Carolinian, which runs from Charlotte to New York City.
-The Piedmont route is coextensive with the far southern leg of the Carolinian, largely paralleling Interstate 85.
+The Piedmont route is coextensive with the southern end of the Carolinian, largely paralleling Interstate 85.
+It operates along the western portion of the state-owned North Carolina Railroad, which runs from Charlotte to Morehead City.
 Operations began in May 1995.

 NCDOT owns the rolling stock used on the Piedmont, unlike the Carolinian, which uses Amtrak rolling stock.
 Both trains are marketed by NCDOT under the NC By Train brand.

+In fiscal year 2023, Piedmont carried 289,955 passengers, a 36.4% increase from FY2022.
+This is an increase from pre-COVID-19 pandemic ridership, with 214,218 passengers carried in FY2019.